Entry requirements vary depending on your chosen pathway. Please refer to the individual programme and pathway pages for more information.

 Months of entry

-- You develop systematic, critical and creative approaches to study and research, exploring musical practice and discourse in historical, social and cultural contexts.
+- You develop systematic, critical and creative approaches, exploring musical practice, discourses, and contexts.

-- You investigate research ideas and methods in contemporary musicology, to develop an independent and original approach to current questions and debates.
+- You develop an independent and original approach to current questions and debates.

-- You explore the complex interrelationships between music and other subjects, between theory and practice, and between performance and structural interpretation.
+- You explore interrelationships between music and other subjects, between theory and practice, and between performance and structural interpretation.

 Information for international students